LAStools/LAStools/bin/txt2las_README.txt

 number should be skipped, the next three numbers are the x, y, and z coordinate, the next two should be skipped, and the next number is the scan angle.
-The other supported entries are i - intensity, n - number of returns of given pulse, r - number of return, c - classification, u - user data, and p - point source ID, e - edge of flight line flag, and d - direction of scan flag, R - red channel of RGB color, G - green channel, B - blue channel, I - NIR channel, l - scanner channel, o - overlap flag, h - withheld flag, k - keypoint flag, g - synthetic flag, 0 - first additional attribute specified, 1 - second additional attribute specified, 2 - third ...
+The other supported entries are: x : <x> coordinate y : <y> coordinate z : <z> coordinate t : gps <t>ime
+  R : RGB <R>ed channel
+  G : RGB <G>reen channel
+  B : RGB <B>lue channel
+  I : N<I>R channel of LAS 1.4 point type 8
+  s : <s>kip a string or a number that we don't care about i : <i>ntensity a : scan <a>ngle n : <n>umber of returns of that given pulse r : number of <r>eturn h : with<h>eld flag
+  k : <k>eypoint flag
+  g : synthetic fla<g>
+  o : <o>verlap flag of LAS 1.4 point types 6, 7, 8
+  l : scanner channe<l> of LAS 1.4 point types 6, 7, 8
+  E : terrasolid <E>hco Encoding
+  c : <c>lassification
+  u : <u>ser data
+  p : <p>oint source ID
+  e : <e>dge of flight line flag d : <d>irection of scan flag
+  0-9 : additional attributes described as extra bytes (0 through 9)
+  (13) : additional attributes described as extra bytes (10 and up) H : a hexadecimal string encoding the RGB color
+  J : a hexadecimal string encoding the intensity
 ---------------------------------------------
 Other parameters are
 '-set_scale 0.05 0.05 0.001'